RESEARCH STARTER

 Francis Crick, James D. Watson, and Maurice Wilkins, based in part on the research of Rosalind Franklin, proposed the groundbreaking three-dimensional molecular double helix structure of deoxyribonucleic acid (DNA), a form of complementary base sequences that suggested genetic and molecular function.
 DNA structure alone fails to explain how DNA works, however.
 E. coli has proven essential to unraveling many of these secrets, including replication and function.

 Feeding E. coli a varied diet of different forms of nitrogen, Matthew Meselson and Franklin Stahl demonstrated that DNA replicates when the double helix is pulled apart.
-Each old strand of the base pairs—cytosine with guanine and thymine with adenine—serves as a for a new complementary strand.
+Each old strand of the base pairs—cytosine with guanine and thymine with adenine—serves as a template for a new complementary strand.

 François Jacob and Jacques Monod used E. coli to demonstrate gene expression, the mechanism by which genes are switched on and off through operons.
 E. coli prefers to metabolize glucose as its energy source.
 When the glucose supply is exhausted, protein production to break down glucose is switched off.
 If lactose is available, then the lac operon will direct specific genes to produce proteins required to metabolize the lactose.